osmanbeyoglulab/SPaRTAN/pySPaRTAN/README.md

            ridge regularization for linear regression

 We can run pySPaRTAN by giving some specific values to those hyperparameters or using default setting in the script.
-We can also use cross-validation to find the optional values of those hyperparameters for the input datasets, and then run pySPaRTAN to generate the projection outputs.
+We can also use cross-validation to find the optional values of those hyperparameters for the input datasets, and then run pySPaRTAN to generate the projected outputs.

 **Command line**